ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>
 <h3>1.
-React Native’de Clean Code Approachs — Part1 — (English) - <a href="https://medium.com/@sevdaimen/react-nativede-clean-code-approachs-part1-english-ebb467f09843" target="_blank" rel="noopener noreferrer">link</a></h3>
+TS1118: An object literal cannot have multiple get/set accessors with the same name - <a href="https://medium.com/@turingvang/ts1118-an-object-literal-cannot-have-multiple-get-set-accessors-with-the-same-name-232701a92eaa" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sevda Çimen`**
+✍️ **posted by `Turingvang`**

-<blockquote>Hello friends, in this article, I focused on how we can write better and cleaner code in React Native.
-The approaches I discussed here are…</blockquote>
+<blockquote>TypeScript is a powerful, typed superset of JavaScript that enables developers to write more robust and maintainable code.
+The primary…</blockquote>

 <h3>2.
 Handling Class Libraries in Node.js (With and Without TypeScript) - <a href="https://medium.com/better-programming/handling-class-libraries-in-node-js-with-and-without-typescript-39b73b2186b6" target="_blank" rel="noopener noreferrer">link</a></h3>